Steak ‘n Shake coming to Tiger Town. Jack’s coming back to S. College. Auburn’s classic burger joint revival is nigh…

-But Jack’s appeal to once-upon-the-Plains nostalgia could be lost on at least a certain segment of Auburn alumni who may remember the Birmingham-based fast food franchise’s first expansion into Auburn in the Fall of 1965 not for the cheap thrill of 15 cent hamburgers, or those adorable, fully transistorized tiger radios (perfect “for the girl friend”), but as a violent threat to their way of life.
+But Jack’s appeal to once-upon-the-Plains nostalgia might be lost on certain Auburn alumni who may remember the Birmingham-based fast food franchise’s first expansion into Auburn in the fall of 1965 not for the cheap thrill of 15 cent hamburgers, or those adorable, fully transistorized tiger radios — perfect “for the girl friend” — but as a violent threat to their way of life.

-First off, Jack Cadell—THE Jack—was tearing down the “green house” on the corner of Thach and College, a local landmark built by John Hodges Drake, Auburn’s first campus physician 88-years earlier, and out of wood; a “metal and glass hamburger establishment” was just too close to comfort for one fraternity who feared litter from the place—apparently “Mad Men” got it right—would cramp its style.
+For starters, Jack Cadell — THE Jack— was tearing down the “green house” on the corner of Thach and College, a local wood-built landmark built by 88-years earlier by John Hodges Drake, Auburn’s first campus physician 88-years earlier, and a “metal and glass hamburger establishment” was just too close to comfort for one fraternity who feared litter from the place — apparently “Mad Men” got it right — would cramp its style.

-For another fraternity, the Phi Delts, the concern wasn’t litter but light pollution from the head lights.
+For another fraternity, the Phi Delts, the concern wasn’t litter but light pollution from customers’ head lights.